spyder-ide/spyder-docs/doc/panes/editor.rst

    :alt: Spyder's Editor pane, showing a code completion example

 You can enable or disable on-the-fly code completion, as well as modify when it is triggered and what results are shown, under :menuselection:`Preferences --> Completion and Linting --> General --> Completions`.
-Spyder also allows you to define custom completion snippets to use, in addition to the ones offered by LSP, under :menuselection:`Preferences --> Completion and Linting --> Advanced`.
+Spyder also allows you to define custom completion snippets to use, in addition to the ones offered by the LSP, under :menuselection:`Preferences --> Completion and Linting --> Advanced`.

 Linting and code style